1aron/aronrepo/packages/aronrepo/README.md

 Typically, you would use [semantic-release-aron](https://github.com/1aron/aronrepo/tree/beta/packages/semantic-release-config) with CI to automate the version and release commands.

-## Monorepo Setup
+## Build system for monorepo

 Most workspace packages will pre-set script commands, such as `build`, `test`, and `lint`.
 Since features depend on each other, builds will be executed sequentially.

+You can now use [Turborepo](https://turbo.build/repo) to easily build complex systems and run commands in one-linear.

 ![turborepo-excalidraw](https://user-images.githubusercontent.com/33840671/204613029-cc4eaef9-ed82-400f-aa65-a1f1ec5864c7.jpeg)
-*You can now use [Turborepo](https://turbo.build/repo) to easily build complex systems and improve development performance.*

 Set up the `turbo.json`: